Solving sleep problems - Moving from cot to bed

-Making the transition to a "big kids’ bed" can be a difficult for young children who feel safe and secure in their familiar cot.
-How can you make sure this milestone doesn’t turn into a maelstrom?
+Making the transition to a big kid bed can be a difficult for young children who feel safe and secure in their familiar cot.
+How can you make sure this milestone goes smoothly?

 Here, sleep expert Mandy Gurney looks at the common scenario of a toddler who revels in her new freedom and comes into her parents' room during the night.